Wall Street drifts as Intel tumbles and gold's price rises to another record

 Gold’s price rose again Friday toward another record and got closer to $5,000 per ounce in a signal that investors are still looking for something safer to own amid all the uncertainty.
 It's already up nearly 15% for the year so far.

-On the winning side of the market was SLB, which added 2.1% after reporting a stronger profit for the latest quarter than analysts expected.
+SLB gave up an early gain and was mostly unchanged after reporting a stronger profit for the latest quarter than analysts expected.
 The oil field services provider also raised its dividend 3.5%, while CEO Olivier Le Peuch said revenue improved from the prior quarter across all its four geographies for the first time since the spring of 2024.

 That kind of improvement could help avoid a worst-case scenario the Fed has been desperate to avoid, one where expectations for high inflation trigger a vicious cycle of behavior that only worsens inflation.